 All the sciences involve two domains: scientific knowledge and scientific activity.
 Scientific knowledge involves the theoretical study of scientific principles and their application, while scientific activity involves the experimental aspect, both the practical work undertaken by students and a study of some of the classic experiments that have paved the way for advances in particular sciences.
 Whatever science course they decide to follow, students will develop an awareness of the limitations of the subject, its social impact, and the responsibility of practicing scientists.

 Assessment is by a combination of external examinations conducted at the end of year 13 and internal assessment throughout the course.
 Students are expected to keep records of the practical activities they carry out and their completed practical file forms part of the final assessment.
-In addition, students taking Biology, Chemistry or Physics will be involved in a ten-hour Group 4 (Science) project, which aims to emphasize interdisciplinary co-operation and the processes involved in scientific investigations rather than the products of such investigations.
+In addition, students taking Biology, Chemistry, Physics and ESS will be involved in a two-day Collaborative Sciences project, which aims to emphasize interdisciplinary co-operation and the processes involved in scientific investigations, as well encourage the students’ creativity.

-Chemistry: All students will study: stoichiometric relationships; atomic structure; periodicity; chemical bonding and structure; energetics/thermochemistry; chemical kinetics; equilibrium; acids and bases; redox processes; organic chemistry; and measurement, data processing and analysis.
+Chemistry: All students will study four modules (Reactivity One and Two, and Structure One and Two).
+These will cover the following topics: stoichiometric relationships; atomic structure; periodicity; chemical bonding and structure; energetics/thermochemistry; chemical kinetics; equilibrium; acids and bases; redox processes; organic chemistry; and measurement, data processing and analysis.
 Higher Level students will study additional facets of each of these topics.

 Core modules are: foundations of environmental systems and societies; ecosystems and ecology; biodiversity and conservation; water and aquatic food production systems; soil and terrestrial food production systems; atmospheric systems; climate change and energy production; human systems and resource use.

-Like the other science courses, there is an internal assessment of practical work, but unlike the other science courses, there are no optional modules.
+Like the other science courses, there is an internal assessment of practical work.

 This course caters for students who will be expecting to include mathematics as a major component of their university studies, either as a subject in its own right or within courses like physics, engineering and technology (and, at some universities, single honours economics).
 Others may take the subject because they have a strong interest in mathematics and enjoy meeting challenges and engaging in problems.